-I have no doubt that the Bill to amend the I cannot, however, help feeling -and this I Comptroller and Auditor-General's (Duties, Powers and Conditions of Service) Act, 1971, the administrative, and audit sides-that the and what follows as a corollary, the kind of separation that is envisaged, will not Departmentalisation of Union Accounts i (Transfer of Personnel) Bill, 1976, will both become law, as apparently Government, after full consideration, have introduced these slackening in what I would call financial legislative measures.
-Particularly as these rectitude or propriety.
-I shall give one Bills are not going to be referred to a Joint Select Committee of both the Houses, it is placing us at some disadvantage, as no white paper has even been circulated, to explain in he relinquished his post as Governor of a detail the scheme in the transitional and final phases of separation.
-I would, therefore, like to suggest that instead of attempting to complete the separation of the accounting Accountant-General concerned who had to functions by the 1st October, 1976, or even by authorise the payment and who referred the the end of the year, in all Ministries and Departments of the Centre, it should be confined to one or two selected Civil Departments and tried as an experiment for a year before it is decided to extend it to the rest of the area or the proposal to separate given up.
-Until then, it would not, in my view, be necessary to permanently transfer people from the I.A and A.D.
-They could be made to work in the Government Department Departments on deputation, with additional though not necessarily allowances, under the administrative control of the Financial Adviser attached to the Ministry or the Secretary of the Ministry concerned.
-During that time, thought could also be given as to whether it is necessary to have completely separate Departments-one for audit and another for accounts, or whether there could be a joint cadre for both Departments, administered, if necessary, jointly by the Comptroller and Auditor-General and the Finance Secretary.
-A measure of mobility for the personnel from audit work to accounts work and vice versa, and even between the two cadres and the administrative departments, if it is finally decided to go ahead with the scheme, will be found useful and beneficial.
-If such an arrangement is found workable, and given the necessary goodwill on the part of the two administering authorities, I do not see why it should not work, the problem of evolving two cadres with re-easonable promotion prospects will no then arise.
+I have no doubt that the Bill to amend the Comptroller and Auditor-General's (Duties, Powers and Conditions of vice) Act, 1971, and what follows as a corollary. the Departmentalisation Union Accounts (Transfer of Personnel) Bill, 1976, will both become law, as apparently Government, after full consideration, have introduced these legislative measures.
+Particularly as these Bills are not going to be referred to a Joint Select Committee of both the Houses, it placing us at some disadvantage. white paper has even been circulated. explain in detail the scheme in the transitional and final phases of separation. would, therefore, like to suggest that instead of attempting to complete the separation of the accounting functions by the 1st October, 1976, or even by the end of the ferred the matter to me, when I was the year, in all Ministries and Departments of the Centre, it should be confined to one or two selected Civil Departments and tried as an experiment for a year before it is decided to extend it to the rest of the area or the proposal to separate given Until then, it would not, in my view, be necessary to permanently transfer people from the I.A and A.D.
+They made to work in the Government Department Departments on deputation, though not necessarily with additional allowances, under the administrative control of the Financial Adviser attached to the Ministry or the Secretary of the Ministry concerned.
+During that time, thought could also be given as to whether it is necessary to have completely separate Departments-one for audit and another for accounts, or whether there could be a joint cadre for both Departments, administered, if necessary, jointly by the Comptroller and Auditor-General and the Finance Secretary. measure of mobility for the personnel from audit work to accounts work and vice and even between the two cadres versa. and the administrative departments, if it is finally decided to go ahead with the scheme, will be found useful and beneficial.
+If such an arrangement is found workable, and given the necessary goodwill on the part of the two administering authorities, I do not see why it should not work, the problem of evolving two cadres with reeasonable promotion prospects then arise.